OpenZeppelin/openzeppelin-whitepaper/whitepaper.md

 #### Considerations and Pending Challenges {.unnumbered}

 -   Specifics of the voting process for choosing network delegates are still undecided.
-Likely, this will be similar to a staking delegates system, where each token holder has a right to lock up tokens and thus give their vote for a specific delegate/reviewer.
+Most likely, this will be a staking system, where each token holder has a right to lock up tokens and thus give their vote for a specific delegate/reviewer.

 -   The incentives of the reviewer are easily misaligned with the